 Nihonbashi, Chuo City Mitsui Garden Nihonbashi Premier

-Worry not about the rainy day at Mitsui Garden Hotel Nihonbashi Premier.
-It is conveniently connected to the underground Shin-Nihon station and a one-minute strut from Mitsukoshimae station.
-The Sky Tree view will have you feeling on top of the world.
-And if you're a fan of chill vibes and good coffee during the holiday, the cute cafe on the first floor will become your favourite hangout spot during your downtime.
+No need to worry about rainy days at Mitsui Garden Hotel Nihonbashi Premier.
+It is conveniently connected to the underground Shin-Nihon station and a one-minute stroll from Mitsukoshimae station.
+The Sky Tree view will have you feeling on top of the world, and if you're a fan of chill vibes and good coffee, the cute cafe on the first floor will become your favourite hangout spot during your stay.

 Best Hotels In Northern Tokyo